Climbers at Logtown have the support of the Village of Lisbon, which includes the Middle Cliffs and the trail to the Big Cliffs.

 Top roping can be challenging here due to the rotten top portion of the cliff which leads to better rock below.

-- There currently is no guidebook for this area, but you can view routes on Mountain Project.
-There is also good information online if your willing to search for it.
-There is a 1986 (out of print) guide, "A Climber's Guide to the Cliffs of Logtown, Ohio" by Sean Cobourn and Todd McCormick that records the earlier climbing history of Logtown.
+- Routes can also be viewed on Mountain Project.
+There is also a 1986 (out of print) guide, "A Climber's Guide to the Cliffs of Logtown, Ohio" by Sean Cobourn and Todd McCormick that records the earlier climbing history of Logtown.

 - The OCC is happy to announce that Tom Thomas accepted the volunteer position of Crag Steward for Logtown.
 His email address is email@example.com.
 Please feel free to contact Tom with any questions, comments or concerns about the area.